 - Your credit score may decrease and your credit history can take a hit

 - Your debt can continue to grow with additional interest

 - Your wages may be garnished

 - You could be facing a collection lawsuit

 Continuing to neglect your debt can only make the situation worse over time.

 Can Bankruptcy Help Get Rid of My Debts?

 Bankruptcy, if approved, really is the only way to walk away from debt or at least achieve financial freedom.
 Whether it means getting qualifying debts discharged in Chapter 7 or reorganizing your debts in a Chapter 13 repayment plan, the law provides debtors with options to help them move forward financially.

 Trying to just walk away by not making the payment only does more harm than good in the long run.
-An experienced attorney can assist Kentucky residents who have found themselves facing significant financial hardship.
+Our experienced bankruptcy attorneys can assist Kentucky residents with finding solutions to significant financial hardship.